Donders-Institute/bidscoin/docs/installation.rst

    $ pip install ./bidscoin[dcm2niix2bids]

-If you are installing BIDScoin on an older system and you are getting Qt6 errors, you can try to install a ``+qt5`` build, e.g. for version 4.3.3:
+If you are installing BIDScoin on an older system and you are getting Qt6 errors, you can try to install an older ``+qt5`` build, e.g. for version 4.3.3 (the last Qt5 build):

 .. code-block:: console